Charge It to My Neighbor: A Relay Attack on ISO 15118 Plug and Charge Payment: Background

-According to the ISO 15118 standard \cite{isoiec_isoiec_2012} plug and charge shall only be used when the connection is encrypted using TLS.
-For establishing a TLS connection with ISO 15118-2 \cite{isoiec_isoiec_2012} only the server needs to authenticate itself.
-With the newer ISO 15118-20 \cite{isoiec_isoiec_2012_20} mutual authentication is required in order for an encrypted communication to be established.
+According to the ISO 15118 standard \cite{isoiec_isoiec_2012}, plug and charge shall only be used when the connection is encrypted using TLS.
+For establishing a TLS connection with ISO 15118-2 \cite{isoiec_isoiec_2012}, only the server needs to authenticate itself.
+With the newer ISO 15118-20 \cite{isoiec_isoiec_2012_20}, mutual authentication is required for establishing an encrypted connection.
 With ISO 15118, there are two separate public key infrastructures (PKIs).
 One provides certificates to charging stations and vehicles for establishing TLS communication.
 While ISO 15118-2 requires only the charging station to possess a certificate, the newer ISO 15118-20 demands that both sides authenticate using a valid certificate obtained from the first PKI.
 The second PKI is responsible for handing out contract certificates used for payment.
 On a technological level, contract certificates used for payment are identical to certificates used for session authentication.
-While a vehicle typically has only one fixed certificate for session authentication, this approach enables it to have multiple, possibly user-configurable contract certificates.
+While a vehicle typically has only one fixed certificate for session authentication, this separation enables it to have multiple, possibly user-configurable contract certificates.